vuejs/vuepress/docs/default-theme-config/README.md

 }
 ```

-Those links can also be dropdown menus, add nested items via `items`:
+These links can also be dropdown menus if you provide nested items via `items`:

 ```js
 module.exports = {